 Chartered in 1870 as a private, coeducational institution of higher education, Syracuse University is propelled by the bold idea of Scholarship in Action—education that is not static, but the living expression of insight that drives change.
 As a leading national research university of more than 19,000 full- and part-time students from all 50 states and 90 countries, it is a place where students become leaders, teachers, and collaborators and where the community is continually impacted by the energy of new ideas.

-Established with the support of The Andrew W. Mellon Foundation, the New York Six Liberal Arts Consortium facilitates collaboration among its member institutions (Colgate University, Hamilton College, Hobart and William Smith Colleges, Skidmore College, St. Lawrence University, and Union College) in fulfilling their educational missions and serving the public good.
+Established with the support of The Andrew W. Mellon Foundation, the New York Six Liberal Arts Consortium facilitates collaboration among its member institutions in fulfilling their educational missions and serving the public good.
 Through the sharing of expertise and resources, the Consortium enhances options for students, faculty, and staff, while reducing colleges’ individual and collective operating and capital costs.

 Le Moyne College is a diverse learning community that strives for academic excellence through its comprehensive programs rooted in the liberal arts and sciences.
 Its emphasis is on education of the whole person and on the search for meaning and value as integral parts of the intellectual life.
 Le Moyne College seeks to prepare its members for leadership and service in their personal and professional lives to promote a more just society.